 An Invincible is born.
-Sid Barnes was unlucky only to play 13 Tests (his career sandwiched the Second World War), but he certainly made the most of life at the top - his Test average was 63.
+Sid Barnes was unlucky to play only 13 Tests (his career sandwiched the Second World War), but he certainly made the most of life at the top - his Test average was 63.
 He came of age in Sydney in 1946-47, when he made an 11-hour 234 and added 405 for the fifth wicket with Don Bradman - who also made 234.
 And in the all-conquering 1948 side, he averaged 82, including 141 at Lord's.
 An often-controversial character whose attempted comeback in the 1950s was blocked by the Australian board, Barnes committed suicide in his native Sydney in 1973.

 Ian Botham's first day as England captain.
 It seemed a logical progression when he was given the job for the first Test against West Indies at Trent Bridge.
 He was the best player in the team by a mile, with averages of 40 with the bat and 18 with the ball from 25 Tests.
 But he was only 24 years old, and it probably came too early: England won none of Botham's 12 Tests as captain, in which time he averaged 13 with the bat and 33 with the ball.
 In fairness to Beefy, he presided over 1-0 and 2-0 defeats to West Indies, for which he was slated.
 England's next three series against the same opposition - 14 defeats, one draw, no wins - put those results into context.

 Mervyn Dillon might not be fit to lace the boots of Michael Holding and Co, but he was comfortably the pick of their fast bowlers around the turn of the century, till the likes of Fidel Edwards and Jerome Taylor came along.
 Dillon, who was born on this day, was not genuinely quick, but he jagged the ball both ways off a shortish length.
-In 38 Tests, he took 131 wickets, with a best match-haul of 8 for 123.
+In 38 Tests, he took 131 wickets, with a best match haul of 8 for 123.

 1884 Claude Jennings (Australia)